encreinformatique/doctorsender-api-php/README.md

 We also wanted to have a better PSR format.

+The library is available for PHP >=7.2.
+For lower version of PHP, refer to the 1.x branch.

 Installation instruction
 ------------------------
 * Add the package to your dependencies by running